SEO, SEA, and SEM are all digital marketing acronyms surrounding search engines.

 Time to Reap the Benefits of SEO

 There is no better bargain in digital marketing than being found for free, but it takes time to achieve.
-In the interim, it’s okay to pay a bit for traffic and knowledge.
+In the interim, it’s okay to pay a bit to drive traffic and improve your knowledge.
 In time, the lessons learned from these efforts will translate into natural traffic.

-In time, the lessons learned from these efforts will translate into natural traffic.
+In time, the lessons learned from these efforts will translate into organic traffic.
 Traffic that flows freely on the most important keywords for your business.
 Additionally, you get to rank on the terms that matter most, while learning about what keywords to pivot around naturally.